Dili: Economy

-The city lies within what the government calls the "Northern Regional Development Corridor", which stretches along the coast from the Indonesia border to Baucau.
+The city lies within the government's "Northern Regional Development Corridor", which stretches along the coast from the Indonesia border to Baucau.
 Within this, it is part of the smaller "Dili-Tibar-Hera" area in which the government plans to develop the service sector.
 The city is also part of what is designated the central tourism zone.
 Sites related to important historical events are promoted, as well as eco-tourism.
 Whale watching is possible off the coast, and there are many scuba diving sites near the city.
 Some tourism and industrial complexes are being developed within the metropolitan area.
+There is a large informal economy that includes some of the officially unemployed residents.

+Tourism numbers increased from 14,000 to 51,000 from 2006 to 2013.
 Half of visitors arriving at Dili's airport come from three countries: Australia, Indonesia, and Portugal.
 Near the beginning of UN rule, there were at least 9 hotels with 550 rooms.
 As of 2012, there were at least 14 hotels in the city.
 Most hotels are run by local companies, with few international chains present.
 Nightly rates are relatively high for the region, partially due to a lack of sufficient tourists to benefit from economies of scale.
+Important hotels include Hotel Timor and Hotel Dili.

 Most large investments come from the public sector, although there is a growing small-scale private sector.
 The Dili municipality is responsible for around 40% of the country's fish production, most of which is consumed domestically.
 The country's three significant commercial banks operate primarily in Dili.

 The Port of Dili is the country's largest.
 It handles the majority of international shipping.
 There are regular ships to Darwin (Australia), Kota Kinabalu (Malaysia), Surabaya (Indonesia), and Singapore, and less frequent shipping to and from other Indonesian ports.
 As of 2011, the port processed 200,000 tonnes of goods annually, which had increased by 20% each year for the previous six years.
 80% of the goods processed are imports.